TheLostHomeyAppRepositories/com.energyhive/README.md

 Real-time display of your energy usage.

 Monitor your electricity use with Homey.
-Energyhive supports electricity monitors multiple brands such as Efergy, CurrentCost, Wattson and EcoEye.
+Energyhive supports electricity monitors from multiple brands such as Efergy, CurrentCost, Wattson and EcoEye.
 This app is tested on Efergy Engage.

 You will need an API key from the brand portal: